DeskRohan/studio/README.md

 - **Question Bank:** A filterable and sortable list of curated practice problems from platforms like LeetCode, categorized by topic and difficulty.

-- **Secure Authentication:** Users can sign in securely with their Google accounts, thanks to Firebase Authentication.

-- **Cloud-Synced Data:** All user progress, roadmaps, and streaks are stored in Cloud Firestore, ensuring data is synced across all devices.
+- **Local-First Authentication:** Users create a local profile with a simple name and a 4-digit passcode, which is stored securely on their device.

 - **Responsive & Modern UI:** Built with ShadCN UI and Tailwind CSS, featuring a clean design, dark/light mode, and subtle animations for a great user experience.